 “It was her” or “it was she”, explaining cleft sentences

-Catherine missed the flight today.
+- Original sentence: Catherine missed the flight today.

 - Original sentence: David took the money today.

 Cleft sentence: It was David who took the money today.

-For a subjective case we can use (he, she, I, they, etc), but as mentioned earlier in this article using “her” in the sentence is correct as a spoken grammar which makes more sense during the daily conversation, for that reason you can say it was him/her who took the money.
-However if you by any chance used he or she, like it was he who called me, this is still correct but less popular.
+For a subjective case, we can use (he, she, I, they, etc.), but as mentioned earlier in this article, using “her” in the sentence is correct as spoken grammar, which makes more sense during daily conversation.
+For that reason, you can say it was him or her who took the money.
+It is still acceptable to use "he" or "she," but it is less common.

 Join Big Ben Academy